Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 If you are simply curating other people’s content into a newsletter, like Mattermark does, look at email open rates and click through rates to ensure they stay consistent.

-If you’re publishing content on your site, use Google Analytics or HubSpot to measure the effectiveness of each piece of content.
+If you’re publishing content on your site, use these content marketing dashboards to measure the effectiveness of each piece of content.
 By looking at trends over time, you can easily determine the type of content that resonates best with your audience.
 For example, here’s a dashboard for HubSpot customers that shows how different blog posts are performing.

-If you’re using email marketing to drive traffic and leads, use a dashboard like the one below that shows the performance of email marketing and it’s impact on traffic and lead generation.
+If you’re using email marketing to drive traffic and leads, use an email marketing dashboard like the one below that shows the performance of email marketing and it’s impact on traffic and lead generation.

 Most marketers wrongly assume they must produce a lot of original, quality content before they can build and monetize an email list.
 But, as the stories from Mattermark, iDoneThis and Databox’s own marketing show, it doesn’t need to all be original and you don’t need to produce a lot.